 - Feeding baby goats: ok, this was a favorite for me.
 Pay for bottles of milk and feed the baby animals.
 Doesn’t get much better than that!
 See how adorable they are?

 - Playground: lots of playgrounds to expend some energy, including one where the goats get to play right along with you.
 Have you ever played at a playground with goats?
 Well, now you can.

-- Animals: it’s a farm, so there are tons of great animals to visit and touch.
+- Animals: it’s a farm, so there are tons of magnificent animals to visit and touch.
 Goats, chickens, cows, ducks, sheep and more.
 The animal lover in your family?
 They will be in heaven.

 - Restaurant and cheese shop: Need something to eat or drink?
 They’ve got you covered.
-Or perhaps you want to sample more cheese, you’ll be all set.
+Or perhaps you want to sample more cheese; you’ll be all set.

-There is ample parking and even though it was busy on the day we visited, there was plenty to do and see without feeling crowded.
+There is ample parking, and even though it was busy on the day we visited, there was plenty to do and see without feeling crowded.